-Figure 2-2 Overview of the Act on Prevention of Transfer of Criminal Proceeds
+Figure 2-2 Overview of the Act on Prevention of Transfer of Criminal Proceeds as a business

-- (Note 1) Amongst financial institutions, etc., those operators involved in foreign exchanges are required to provide notification on money remitters, in addition to the above. - (Note 2) Professions such as judicial scriveners, certified administrative procedure specialists, certified public accountants, and certified tax accountants are required to verify the information in (1) only. - (Note 3) The Japan Federation of Bar Associations defines, in its bylaws, measures to ensure the accurate verification of transactions and the preparation/preservation of verification records and transaction records by lawyers.
+- (Note 1) Amongst financial institutions, etc., those operators involved in foreign exchanges are required to provide notification on money remitters, in addition to the above.
+Financial institutions, etc. include banks, money lenders, virtual asset exchange service providers, etc. - (Note 2) Measures to ensure proper confirmation of transactions by casino operators are separately specified by the Act on Promotion of Development of Specified Integrated Resort Districts. - (Note 3) Professions such as judicial scriveners, certified administrative procedure specialists, certified public accountants, and certified tax accountants are required to verify the information in (1) only. - (Note 4) The Japan Federation of Bar Associations defines, in its bylaws, measures to ensure the accurate verification of transactions and the preparation/preservation of verification records and transaction records by lawyers.
 These rules are based on the examples of judicial scriveners and other professions contained in the Act on Prevention of Transfer of Criminal Proceeds.